 If you are looking for an answer, you won't find it in this new take on the Cinderella story.
 2015's Cinderella is a rather unimaginative, retrograde and conservative adaptation of the age-old classic children's story.

-What you will find, is gorgeous and detailed visual interpretation of the fairy tale format.
+What you will find, is a gorgeous and detailed visual interpretation of the fairy tale format.
 It's in this aspect, that the movie truly shines.

-From the detailed sets, to the precious cinematography and the amazing costumes; this movie is the definition of visual candy.
+From the detailed sets to the precious cinematography and the amazing costumes; this movie is the definition of visual candy.
 It looks amazing, even though it will probably give you cavities.

 THE MAGIC OF COSTUMES

-The costume design for this movie was created by Sandy Powell, a heavy-weight of the industry in her own right (check the retrospective we dedicated to her on our Tumblr account).
-She's been nominated twelve times at the Academy awards and has won three of those (1998's Shakespeare in Love, 2004's The Aviator and 2009's The Young Victoria).
+The costume design for this movie was created by Sandy Powell, a heavy-weight of the industry in her own right (check the retrospective I dedicated to her on our Tumblr account).
+She's been nominated twelve times at the Academy Awards and has won three of those (1998's Shakespeare in Love, 2004's The Aviator and 2009's The Young Victoria).
 She is also the mind behind the designs for Orlando (1992), The Interview with the Vampire (1994), Rob Roy (1995), Velvet Goldmine (1998), Far from heaven (2002), Gangs of New York (2002), The Other Boleyn Girl (2008) and Carol (2015).

-Her background of designing historical movies certainly comes in handy for this project, because, even though the movie doesn't really take place in any specific historical period, she did take a lot from history in order to create a relatable world for the audience.
+Her background in designing historical movies certainly comes in handy for this project, because, even though the movie doesn't really take place in any specific historical period, she did take a lot from history in order to create a relatable world for the audience.

 On top of that, the basic idea of the designs is very simple; very straightforward.
-It's using well known color associations and using very cartoony codes.
+It's using well-known color associations and using very cartoony codes.
 But, after all, this is supposed to be a fairy tale.